-SUNY Old Westbury is a small public college located on a wooded 604-acrea campus in the historic North Shore region of Long Island.
+SUNY Old Westbury is a small public university located on a wooded 604-acrea campus in the historic North Shore region of Long Island.
 While on our Nassau County campus, you'll feel like your far away from the rest of the world when, in fact, you're only minutes from all the advantages of suburban living and just 35 miles from the heart of New York City.

 shopping and entertainment